wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 struggle through the learning curve.
 Sucking as the name implies sucks.
 But if you think about what future-you would want, wouldn't he or she have wanted to have learned that new skill?
 To have tried that thing they hadn't before?
-Unfortunately wanting something enough doesn't make it happen, which is why present-you has to take action towards making it happen.
+Unfortunately, wanting something enough doesn't make it happen, which is why present-you has to take action towards making it happen.
 Even if it's unpleasant at the beginning.